ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Using basis expansion
     - But in an SVM, the basis expansion is implemented in a very special  way, using something called a *kernel*
     - The reason for this is that kernels can be faster to compute with if the expanded feature space is very  high dimensional (even infinite!)
-    - This is aa fairly advanced topic mathematically, so we will just go through a high-level version
+    - This is a fairly advanced topic mathematically, so we will just go through a high-level version
   - Kernel
     - A kernel is in some sense an alternate "API" for specifying to the classifier what your expanded feature space is
     - Up to now, we have always given the classifier a new set of training vectors $\phi(\bf{x}_i)$ for all $i$
       - E.g. just as a list of numbers
       ![TODO](../images/iaml-r.png)
       - We transform from one dimension $d$ to another dimension $D$
-      - If $D$ is large, this will be expenive; if $D$ is infinite, this will be impossible
+      - If $D$ is large, this will be expensive; if $D$ is infinite, this will be impossible
         - D is the dimension
   - Recall what we do when we expand into a new feature-space:
     - Transform $\bf(x)$ to $\phi(\bf{x})$